igoresso/Phantom-DeathStar/README.md

 * Each disc features mounting holes for additional modules, facilitating further customisation and experimentation.
 * Extra modules can be 3D printed using a consumer SLA printer
-* Two modules are provided: a fine resolution grid and a slice profile double-wedge
+* Two modules are provided: a fine-resolution grid and a slice profile double-wedge
 * A template for custom module design is provided

 ## Bill of Materials